sdss/python_template/docs/sphinx/index.rst

 If you release and tag a new version, don't forget to do ``bumpversion patch`` to increment to the next `dev` version.

-.. _travis:
+.. _travis-section:

 Connecting your product to Travis
 ---------------------------------

-The template includes a basic setup for `Travis CI <https://travis-ci.org/>`_ and `Coveralls <https://coveralls.io/>`_.
+The template includes a basic setup for `Travis CI <https://travis-ci.org/>`__ and `Coveralls <https://coveralls.io/>`_.
 The configuration is defined in the `.travis.yml <https://github.com/sdss/python_template/blob/master/%7B%7Bcookiecutter.repo_name%7D%7D/.travis.yml>`_ and `.coveragerc <https://github.com/sdss/python_template/blob/master/%7B%7Bcookiecutter.repo_name%7D%7D/.coveragerc>`_ files.

-Once you have created the GitHub repository for the product, you can go to your `Travis CI <https://travis-ci.org>`_ account (create one if you don't have it) and click on ``Add a new repository``.
+Once you have created the GitHub repository for the product, you can go to your `Travis CI <https://travis-ci.org>`__ account (create one if you don't have it) and click on ``Add a new repository``.
 Then search for the new product and flip the switch to initiate the integration.
 You can do the same for `Coveralls <https://coveralls.io/>`_.
 Each new push to the repository will trigger a Travis run that, if successful, will update the coverage report.

-.. _invoke:
+.. _invoke-section:

 Using invoke
 ------------